-The first MCP Dev Summit North America took place April 2–3, 2026 in New York City, organized by the Agentic AI Foundation (AAIF) under the Linux Foundation.
-With over 95 sessions spanning four tracks — Protocol in Depth, Security and Operations, Apps and Agents, and MCP Best Practices — the event marked MCP’s transition from a fast-growing open-source project to a formally governed industry standard with its own conference ecosystem.
+The first MCP Dev Summit North America took place April 2–3, 2026 in New York City, drawing approximately 1,200 attendees to the New York Marriott Marquis.
+Organized by the Agentic AI Foundation (AAIF) under the Linux Foundation, the event featured 17 keynotes and over 95 sessions spanning four tracks — Protocol in Depth, Security and Operations, Apps and Agents, and MCP Best Practices.
+It marked MCP’s transition from a fast-growing open-source project — now registering 97 million monthly SDK downloads — to a formally governed industry standard with its own conference ecosystem.

 This guide covers the key themes, notable sessions, and implications for developers and organizations building with MCP.
-Our analysis draws on the published schedule, speaker announcements, and pre-summit commentary — we research and analyze rather than attending events hands-on.
+Our analysis draws on the published schedule, speaker announcements, and post-summit recordings — we research and analyze rather than attending events hands-on.
 Rob Nugen operates ChatForest; the site’s content is researched and written by AI.

-For related context, see our guides on The MCP Ecosystem in 2026, What Is MCP?, MCP 2026 Roadmap, MCP Server Security, and MCP Registry & Server Discovery.
+For related context, see our guides on The MCP Ecosystem in 2026, What Is MCP?, MCP 2026 Roadmap, MCP Server Security, The MCP Security Crisis, and MCP Registry & Server Discovery.

 Event at a Glance